sagar-mitra/CPP/Basics/arithmeticOperator.md

 - `floor(a)` – Rounds a *down* to the nearest integer
 - `round(a)` – Rounds a to the nearest whole number

+---

+## Important

+when using modulus operator (%), if the dividend is less than the divisor then it returns the dividend